Will-Banksy/searchlight/Benchmarking.md

 Test results: 3508 MB/s

-## Last Benchmark
+## Searchlight Benchmarks

 Each benchmark is run 10 times - 10 samples.
-The results in the [] are the confidence interval upper and lower bounds, and in the middle, the best guess as to the time taken for each sample.
+The results in the [] are the confidence interval upper and lower bounds, and in the middle, the best guess as to the time taken for each sample, as reported by criterion.

+See benches/io_bench.rs for the benchmark file.

+### No-op

+Each read block was simply passed through a black_box, not copied or processed in any way.
+These scores are closer to what you see on drive benchmarks - closer to the 3.5 GB/s that the used SSD is rated at, but not representative of real scenarios where you want to do processing on each block.

+The io/mmap benchmark is a significant outlier here - as no bytes are actually read from the loaded block, the kernel doesn't actually need to do any I/O operations, so it's super fast.

+io/filebuf
+- time:   [1.8220 s 1.8266 s 1.8311 s]
+- thrpt:  [2.7806 GiB/s 2.7876 GiB/s 2.7945 GiB/s]

+io/mmap
+- time:   [2.7183 µs 2.7619 µs 2.8084 µs]
+- thrpt:  [1813006 GiB/s 1843511 GiB/s 1873141 GiB/s]

+io/io_uring
+- time:   [1.8113 s 1.8782 s 1.9389 s]
+- thrpt:  [2.6260 GiB/s 2.7110 GiB/s 2.8111 GiB/s]

+io/direct
+- time:   [1.9234 s 1.9433 s 1.9661 s]
+- thrpt:  [2.5897 GiB/s 2.6201 GiB/s 2.6472 GiB/s]

+### Memcpy

+Each read block was memcpy'd into a buffer.
+These throughput scores are closer to what you'd expect when doing processing on each loaded block.

 The io/mmap benchmark is an outlier, as it seems to outperform the reported and FIO benchmarked read speed, which can be put down to caching. posix_fadvise was used to attempt to circumvent this, to no avail.
 The others weren't affected by this, as they use O_DIRECT.